Liu-group/AutoSolvate/docs/tutorial_for_metalcomplexes.rst

 - ``-d``: Path to the QM software executable
 - ``-s``: Solvent type

-**Script for Compute Node Submission**

 .. note::

     You can use the following script to submit this job on a compute node.
 Below, we provide an example of a job submission script for a SLURM workload manager system.
-Please adjust the script parameters to fit your specific system configuration
+Please adjust the script parameters to fit your specific system configuration.

     .. code-block:: bash